 National Register of Historic Places in Monterey County

-This Historic District of five acres and two buildings was added to the National Register on September 4, 2004, primarily because of its association with Cesar Chavez and the United Farm Workers Union.
+The property was added to the National Register of Historic Places in 2004 primarily because of its association with Cesar Chavez and the United Farm Workers Union.

 Chavez was jailed here between December 4 and December 24, 1970, for refusing to end a boycott of Bud Antle Lettuce.
 Ethel Kennedy and Coretta Scott King were among the many supporters who visited Chavez.

 Soon after the Monterey County Jail was listed on the National Register of Historic Places, the county government approved demolition of the building and asked the Keeper of the National Register to delist the property.